 - d) On October 31, 2011, the Company signed an agreement with the owners of the Piedra Labrada Ranch for the use and lease of facilities on the same premises as the Company's La Josefina facilities.
-The initial term was for three years beginning November 1, 2011 and ended on October 31, 2014, including annual commitments of \$60,000.
-The Company has extended this agreement for one year. - e) On April 1, 2012 the Company entered into a 9 month agreement with the surface rights holder of the Piedra Grande Ranch, located in Santa Cruz province, Argentina for access and use of their property.
+The initial term was for three years beginning November 1, 2011 and ended on October 31, 2014, including annual commitments of US\$60,000.
+The Company extended this agreement for two years. - e) On April 1, 2012 the Company entered into a 9 month agreement with the surface rights holder of the Piedra Grande Ranch, located in Santa Cruz province, Argentina for access and use of their property.
 The agreement allows for the Company to engage in exploration activity as well as use the property and the facilities to house and store the Company's equipment and personnel.
 The Company agreed to consideration of US\$3,000 per month under this agreement.
 The initial term of the agreement ended on December 31, 2012.
 The Company extended the agreement until December 31, 2013.
 The Company's total obligation under this agreement for the year ended December 31, 2013 was US\$36,000.
-The Company did not extend this agreement for another year. - f) On May 3, 2012, the Company entered into an exploration agreement with Eldorado Gold Corp. ("Eldorado") for the purpose of exploring the Company's exploration projects in Santa Cruz province, Argentina.
-The agreement classifies projects into three stages: Stage I is an early exploration project that is not ready for exploration drilling; Stage II is a project that is drill ready, or being drilled; Stage III requires that the Company and its exploration partner jointly create a new company where by the Company will retain a 25% interest in the new company and Eldorado Gold Corp., or a nominee of their choice, will be granted a 75% interest in the new company.
-The Company had two Stage II projects, Bajo Pobré and La Valenciana, and one new Stage I project, La Josefina.
+The Company did not extend this agreement for another year. - f) On November 1, 2012, the Company entered into an agreement with Fomicruz S.E.
+(Fomicruz is government mining company of the Province of Santa Cruz and owner of the mining concessions of La Valenciana) for the exploration of the La Valenciana project in Santa Cruz province, Argentina.
+The agreement is for a total of 7 years, expiring on October 31, 2019.
+The 7 years is broken into 3 economic periods, at the end of each period the Company will have the option of reporting its results to Fomicruz or terminating the agreement.